Petro-pirates plague busy Southeast Asia shipping lanes

 The most recent attack was last Friday, when armed pirates boarded a tanker in the South China Sea, took the crew hostage and stole part of the cargo.
 That incident is being investigated by Malaysia’s Maritime Enforcement Agency.

-In 2013, piracy attacks worldwide declined 11 percent to 264 reported incidents due to stricter law enforcement in the Indian Ocean off Somalia, according to the IBM’s Piracy Reporting Center in Koala Lumpur.
+In 2013, piracy attacks worldwide declined 11 percent to 264 reported incidents due to stricter law enforcement in the Indian Ocean off Somalia, according to the IMB’s Piracy Reporting Centre in Kuala Lumpur.

 But attacks rose dramatically in Indonesia, where 106 of those 264 incidents took place - a seven-fold increase in five years.

-The Malacca Strait acquired a reputation as a modern piracy hot spot after another spike in ship boarding in the late 1990s.
+The Malacca Strait acquired a reputation as a modern piracy hotspot after another spike in ship boardings in the late 1990s.
 Back then, the attacks were mostly hit-and-run robberies - the latest outbreak appears to be more sophisticated.

 A third of the 106 incidents in 2013 were reported in the last quarter of the year, suggesting “a potential for such attacks to escalate into a more organized piracy model unless they are controlled,” said a report by German insurer Allianz.